harness/developer-hub/docs/service-reliability-management/notifications/monitoredservice-notifications.md

 sidebar_position: 10
 ---

-You can set up notifications for monitored services.
-This means that your team can receive alerts when any changes occur to a service's code, configuration, behavior, deployment, or infrastructure.
-These notifications can help keep your team informed and ensure that any issues are addressed quickly.
+You can configure notifications for monitored services.
+Your team will receive alerts whenever there are modifications made to a service's code, configuration, behavior, deployment, or infrastructure.
+These notifications can help your team stay up to date and ensure that any problems are resolved promptly.

 To set up notifications for a monitored service:

-1. In your Harness project, navigate to **Service Reliability Management** > **Monitored Services**, and then select the monitored service for which you want to configure notification.
+1. In your Harness project, navigate to **Service Reliability Management** > **Monitored Services**, and then select the monitored service to set up notification.

 2. In the monitored service details page, go to the **Configuration** tab, and under **Notifications**, select **+New Notification Rule**.